HaoTakeshi/discordForward-vibecode/README.md

 Webhooks on Discord are safe unlike bots, they cannot be used to read messages.
 They can only be used to post messages.

+Discord imposes a webhook rate limit of 30 messages per minute.
+If the bot encounters rate limits it will wait and retry.
+It is not advised to use this bot on extremely active servers.

+# Monitor Mode
+Monitor mode can be enabled by switching `monitor_mode` to `1` in the config and entering keywords to alert on.

+All messages will still post to the webhook, but messages with a keyword will be @mentioned.
+Keywords are not case sensitive.

+`alert_role_id` is required and will be @mentioned in the destination server.

 # Config
 The `config.json` file contains everything you need to setup this bot.